Jalapeño Plant Stages: From Seedling To Harvest (w/Pictures)

 Healthy pepper plant at ~6 weeks (stage 3).

-As young jalapeño plants are growing, they need lots of nitrogen for healthy foliage development.
+As young jalapeño plants are growing, they need lots of nitrogen for healthy leaf and branch development.
 A lack of nitrogen could lead to poor growth rate or yellowing leaves that may eventually fall off.

 At this time, flowers may begin to form on the plant.
 This is a sign that the plant needs to be transplanted into a larger pot.
 Prune flower buds at this stage to encourage more leafy growth.